 There’s complicated science involved in making a casino difficult to leave.
+The same science that leads to behavioural addicitons like problem gambling.
 There are never any windows to distract players, nor are there any clocks.
 Some casinos have even studied the effects of smell on gamblers and pumped scented air in as well.
 Flashing lights and clanging machines are part of the ambience, but scientists at the University of British Columbia recently found that those factors were more than just atmosphere and actually seemed to activate a gambling addiction in rats.

 UBC Psychology Professor Catharine Winstanley published research recently that showed that when lights and sound were added to a reward game, the results were different.